Key Takeaways

 - Higher risk of sleep disruption

-If you're a slow metabolizer, that 2pm coffee might as well be an 8pm coffee for someone else.
-A noon cutoff—or even earlier—might be necessary for quality sleep.
+If you're a slow metabolizer, that 2pm coffee might as well be an 8pm coffee for a fast metabolizer.
+Noon might be too late for you.
+I know that sucks to hear.

 Other Factors That Slow Metabolism